Welcome to the Food Service Page

 A Note from Your Cafeteria

 The entire cafeteria staff would like to welcome all students and staff back to school.
 We also welcome any and all comments about how you feel we are doing.
 If you should have any questions please feel free to contact me.
 Parents, we encourage the use of check over cash when sending money into school.
 In the memo area please write down the student's name so we can ensure the money goes on the correct account.
-You can also use our online payment system (My School Bucks).
+You can also use our online payment system:

 All Free and Reduced applications from last year are no longer valid.
 It is recommended that a new application be submitted within the first thirty days of school.
 The whole application packet with instructions can be found below.
 It is also available in the school offices.
 You can apply anytime during the school year if you feel that you may qualify to be considered based on income.